Fritz Bauer: Career in the Weimar Republic

 In 1928, after receiving his PhD in law (at 25, Doktor der Rechte [Jur.Dr.] in Germany), Bauer became an assessor judge in the Stuttgart local district court.
 By 1920, he already had joined the Social Democratic Party (SPD).
 Bauer found himself feeling at home in Stuttgart, a city with a left-wing working class majority that had a reputation as a "progressive" city where Weimar culture flourished.
 The city council of Stuttgart was dominated by the Social Democrats, while the Nazis won only 1.1% of the vote in the Stuttgart municipal election of 1928.
 Bauer was the only judge in Württemberg who was a member of the SPD, and one of only two Jewish judges in Württemberg.
-As such, he was an outsider in the Württemberg judiciary.
+As such, he was very much an outsider in the Württemberg judiciary.
 Bauer recalled later about the other judges in Württemberg: "They came from the highly elitist student fraternities and members of the reserve officers' corps.
 Their entire outlook was conservative and authoritarian in spirit.
 The Kaiser had gone, but the generals, public officials and judges remained".

 Bauer found himself appalled by the way that the other judges in Württemberg flagrantly favored the Nazis, always imposing the most lenient sentences on Nazis who engaged in violence and the harshest possible sentences on Communists and Social Democrats who did the same.
 He believed that this favoritism towards the Nazis encouraged their violence.
 Bauer felt the political biases of the judiciary—who had an unwritten rule under the Weimar republic that violence committed by the right was acceptable—was the "judicial overture" to their actions under the Nazi regime.
 Bauer remembered that the judges of Württemberg almost down to a man loathed the Weimar Republic, which they believed was born of the stab-in-the-back myth of 1918 committed by "godless and unpatriotic scoundrels.
 The judges weren't at all fond of the republic and they used the guise of judicial independence to sabotage the new state".